yydzero/yydzero.github.io/_posts/2015-12-24-resqueue_lock.markdown

 	--> ResLockUpdateLimit
 	--> ResProcWakeup(same as ProcWakeup, remove itself from lock's wait list)

-	XXX ResPortalIncrement is not removed from portalLinks of PROCLOCK, what is this used for?
+	ResPortalIncrement is not removed from portalLinks of PROCLOCK, what is this used for?
+	Anwser: actually, this is not used at all, so I remove them;

 ==> The overcommit of ResQueueData is for cost only, which means that you can
 	exceed the cost limit if there is no other quota enquiry.(ResLockCheckLimit)